tbody-cfs/hermes-3/docker/README.md

 ### Tidying up

-In case you want to tidy up after using the image, you can use `docker compose down --remove-orphans` to remove instances which are no longer being used.
+In case you want to tidy up after using the image, you can use

-You can also
+* `docker compose down --remove-orphans` to remove instances which are no longer being used.
 * `docker system prune --volumes` to remove all unused containers, networks and images.

 ### Building an image locally

-To build the `hermes3` image locally, you can use the command `sudo docker build -t hermes3 docker` from the `hermes-3` directory.
+To build the `hermes3` image locally, you can use the command `docker build -f docker/Dockerfile -t hermes3 .` from the `hermes-3` directory.
 Note: the `spack install` step takes several hours to run.